How to Shop for a Mortgage

 - Improve your credit score.
 Having a good score will make a big difference in your interest rate and can save you thousands of dollars over the life of the loan.
 A few months before you apply for a mortgage, check your credit report at each of the three major credit reporting agencies for errors, pay all of your bills on time and try to keep your credit card balances below 25 percent of your credit limits for at least a month.
 Get a copy of your credit score when you order your credit reports.

 - Decide how much house you can afford.
-Most lenders generally want your mortgage payment (including the mortgage plus real estate taxes and homeowners insurance) to be no more than 28 percent of your gross monthly income.
-They also look for all of your debts (including your mortgage, car loan, student loans, credit-card payments and other debts) to be less than 36 percent of your gross income.
-You can use the Debt Service to Gross Income Ratio Worksheet to help with the calculation.
-The limits are slightly higher for VA and FHA loans.
+Most lenders generally want your mortgage payment (including the mortgage plus real estate taxes and homeowner’s insurance) to be no more than 31 percent of your gross monthly income.
+They also look for all of your debts (including your mortgage, car loan, student loans, credit-card payments and other debts) to be less than 43 percent of your gross income.
+You can use the Debt-to-Income Calculator to help with the calculation.
+The limit is slightly lower for VA (41%) and the same for FHA loans.
 But even if you can qualify for a large mortgage, you don't need to borrow the maximum amount.

 - Compare your payments to your Basic Allowance for Housing (BAH).
 Calculate the difference between your mortgage payments and your BAH and decide whether you want pay the difference if these two amounts don't match.
 Also, determine whether you will still be able to afford monthly payments if you leave the military and no longer have a BAH.
 And don't forget that other costs, such as property taxes, homeowners insurance and repairs, will increase your monthly expenses.
 Look up BAH levels by zip code.